 Target Prices

-The following target price data highlights the consensus for Energy Fuels Inc. as identified by analysts.
+The target price consensus for Energy Fuels Inc. shows a moderately bullish outlook among analysts.

 | Company | Target High | Target Low | Consensus |